genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    distance between cuttings sites on forward and reverse strands.
 If you analyse WGBS mappings, it is recommended to set this number between 0~3.
    (default: not set)
-3. **Report loci with zero methylation ratios** option is used to report positions with zero methylation. (default: unchecked)
+3. The **Report loci with zero methylation ratios** option is used to report positions with zero methylation. (default: unchecked)
 4. The **Combine ratios on both strands** option allows you to combine CpG methylation ratio from both strands. (default: unchecked)
 5. **Only unique mappings** parameter is checked in case you would like to process only unique mappings. (default: checked)
-6. **Discard duplicated reads** option is used to remove duplicates from mapped reads. (default: checked)
+6. The **Discard duplicated reads** option is used to remove duplicates from mapped reads. (default: checked)
 7. **C/T SNPs filtering** option.
 To ignore positions where there is a possible C/T SNPs detected, choose "skip" value.
 If you want to correct the